• Skip to primary navigation

 Tunisian Crochet Simple Stitch

-If Tunisian crochet is totally new to you, this is the place to start.
-This video tutorial will show you exactly how to get started, whether you're right-handed or left-handed.
-This simple stitch may only be the beginning of your Tunisian adventure, but it’s one of the most popular Tunisian crochet stiches for afghans.
+New to Tunisian crochet?
+This is for you!
+In this video tutorial, I’ll show you exactly how to get started, whether you’re right-handed or left-handed.
+This is one of the most popular Tunisian crochet stitches for afghans.

 Get the Pattern